-- Understand what the site is and what it isn’t; Booking.com is primarily a search engine.
+- Understand what the site is and isn’t; Booking.com is primarily a search engine.
 It sends you to another site to complete your booking and doesn’t control hotels’ cancellation policies.
-Booking.com also cannot help you if you need to cancel close to your checking-in time.
+Booking.com also cannot help if you need to cancel close to your checking-in time.

 - Using the filters can vastly improve your search results.
-Filter characteristics such as location, accommodation type, number of stars, parking, whether breakfast is included, and free Wi-Fi.
+Filter characteristics include location, accommodation type, number of stars, parking, whether breakfast is included, and free Wi-Fi.

 - You’ll find the best deals if you book well in advance or at the very last minute.
 Always read the fine print.
 Sometimes fees increase the room cost significantly.